 The rumor swirling around is that PPL MVR is “Brand New” in disguise.
 This came about when the link to PPL MVR’s music video for “People Mover,” appeared on Brand New’s website.
 Honestly, I doubt they are “Brand New.”

 With that absorbed, I now had no idea what I was getting myself into.
 I reluctantly popped the CD into my laptop and waited for the first track.
 I heard loud, heavy metal, garage rock immediately, and then, what I thought was a synth.
 Turns out, it was the singer, and that supposed synth I heard was—auto tune.
-At this point I’m saying to myself—“what the fuck.”
+At this point I’m saying to myself—“what the hell is this.”
 Other than the auto tune, not bad I guess, nothing special.

 The next track comes on, “Mad,” and boy do things drop off.
 Same heavy metal-garage rock hybrid, but this time it starts with low, normal singing—and then—auto tune.
 Oh, the chorus, it’s him yelling about being mad and then yelping like a baboon—literally.
 This track sucks, and the auto tune is even worse as it pierces my ears.

 On to Track 3, very soft rock—now I’m really surprised.
 But, then the vocals come on and guess what?
-FUCKING AUTO TUNE, but now it’s terrible, ear-piercing auto tune mixed with lyrics about ice cream—I shit you not.
+AUTO TUNE, but now it’s terrible, ear-piercing auto tune mixed with lyrics about ice cream—I shit you not.
 At this point, I’m very much regretting reviewing this album, but the show must go on.